New Girl: Plot

-The series follows the group's amusing interactions with each other as they become closer friends, and their romantic relationships.
-Midway through season 1, Schmidt and Cece get involved in a mostly sexual relationship but break up at the end of the season.
-In Season 2, Jess is laid off from her teaching job; she and the others get involved in mostly temporary relationships, although Cece enters an arranged marriage engagement with Shivrang (Satya Bhabha) that is broken up at their wedding in the season 2 finale.
-The season 2 finale features Taylor Swift, Shivrang's love interest when he and Cece do not go through with their wedding.
-Cece realizes that she loves Schmidt because of how selfless he is.
-Jess and Nick become romantically attracted to each other, making their relationship official at the end of season 2, and it lasts through most of season 3.
-Coach returns to the loft in season 3 after revealing that he had broken up with his girlfriend and stays through season 4 where he moves out to be with another girl, May (Meaghan Rath).
-After bouncing around several random jobs, Winston works to become a police officer with the LAPD, and falls in love with his partner Aly (Nasim Pedrad).
+The series follows the group's interactions with each other as they become closer friends and develop romantic relationships.
+Midway through season 1, Schmidt and Cece become involved in a mostly sexual relationship but break up at the end of the season.
+In Season 2, Jess is laid off from her teaching job; she and the others get involved in mostly temporary relationships however, Cece enters an arranged marriage engagement with Shivrang (Satya Bhabha) that is broken up at their wedding in the season 2 finale when Cece realizes she loves Schmidt.
+Schmidt had recently started dating his old college girlfriend Elizabeth and has to choose between Elizabeth and Cece.
+Meanwhile, Nick and Jess develop feelings and start dating at Cece's wedding, making their relationship official at the end of season 2,and it lasts through most of season 3 until they realize that ultimately, they want different things in life.

+Coach returns to the loft in season 3, revealing that he had broken up with his girlfriend and rejoins the gang, and even has a short fling with Cece after ending the short relationship with Schmidt.
+He stays through season 4 until he moves out to be with another girl, May (Meaghan Rath) and moves to New York.
 At the end of season 4, Schmidt proposes to Cece, and they marry at the end of season 5.
-Schmidt's famous line to Cece is that "being brown, you have the wisdom of 100 white women."
-Also, in season 5, while Jess is on jury duty, the group brings in temporary roommate Reagan Lucas (Megan Fox), whom Nick becomes interested in.
-For a while, Reagan becomes Nick's love interest but they break up.
-In season 6, Schmidt and Cece buy a house together that they have to remodel, living with the gang in the meantime.
+Meanwhile, after bouncing around several random jobs and several dating choices throughout the series, Winston works to become a police officer with the LAPD, and falls in love with his partner Aly (Nasim Pedrad).
+At the beginning of season 5, Jess is called away to jury duty resulting in the group bringing in a temporary roommate Reagan Lucas (Megan Fox), who becomes Nick's love interest for the rest of the season.
+Shortly after returning from jury duty, Jess realizes that she loves Nick and wants to be with him.

+At the end of season 6, Nick and Reagan break up and shortly after, Nick and Jess get together, Cece and Schmidt are pregnant, and Winston is engaged to Aly and is trying to meet his father.
 Season 7 advances the storyline three years later where Schmidt and Cece have a three-year-old daughter named Ruth, Winston and Aly are expecting their first baby, and Nick proposes to Jess.
+The story advances further to a timeline where Nick and Jess have a child.